 A court finds that the driver was 70% at fault (for texting and driving) and the bicyclist was 30% at fault (for riding 3 abreast).

 In the above hypothetical, the bicyclist would only be permitted to recover a maximum of $350,000 (70% of $500,000).
 If the bicyclist had been found to be 51% at fault, she would not have been able to recover any damages.

 Contact the Experienced Bicycle Accident Lawyers Babin Law, LLC

 After an accident, you only need to concern yourself with recovering.
 When we work for you as your attorneys, it is our job to investigate the accident, collect the pertinent information, compile the information, your claim, and work to get a favorable settlement with your help.
 Our bicycle accident attorneys will be by your side for the duration and will see your case through until the end.
 We will protect your rights and your interests and make sure you have everything you need to get your life back on track.

 If you or someone you love is suffering from injuries after a bicycle accident, the experienced bicycle accident lawyers at the Babin Law, LLC, is here to provide you the assistance you need.
 We have locations throughout the state of Ohio and 30+ years of legal experience helping accident victims receive the compensation you deserve.
 Our bicycle accident lawyers will work hard to make sure your medical expenses, lost income, and pain and suffering receive careful consideration.
 We are available to answer any questions you may have and want to make sure you and your family receive justice.

 We are here to help you receive the compensation you need to continue with your life.
-Call the experienced bicycle accident lawyers at the Babin Law, LLC, today for a no-obligation consultation so we can discuss your case further.
+Call the experienced bicycle accident lawyers at the Babin Law, today for a no-obligation consultation so we can discuss your case further.